iatndiag/jalinativeinstrument/README.md

 when assembling for MacOS, you may have to comment out some sections of the code.
 They are all marked in the code.

-lib - Dart source code
+lib - Dart source code.
-assets - audio samples
+assets - audio samples.
-!CSV TSV - music by ear
+!CSV TSV - music by ear.
-ExeApkApp - assembled project
+ExeApkApp - assembled project.